 A climb along Mohican Trail leads to one of the most awe-inspiring views in the whole of the Hudson Valley.
 On a cloudless day, visitors can see the White Mountains of New Hampshire, the Green Mountains of Vermont, the Berkshire Mountains of Massachusetts, the Helderberg Mountains of New York, and the Connecticut Valley.

 Route 23A, Haines Falls

-This Greene County waterfall is a favorite with local Instagrammers for obvious reasons.
+This Greene County waterfall is a favorite with local Instagrammers for obvious reasons, and has been the subject of art and literature for centuries.
 The highest cascading waterfall in New York is picture perfect.

 2 Riverbank Lane, Cornwall-on-Hudson